Cambridge English: Young Learners: Pre A1 Starters

 Part 4 has a text with some missing words (gaps).
 Below the text, there is a box with some pictures and some words.
 Children have to choose the right word from the box and copy it into the right gap.
 Part 4 tests reading a text and writing missing words (nouns).

-Part 5 has three pictures, which tell a story.
+Part 5 has three pictures that tell a story.
 Each picture has one or two questions.
 Children answer each question based on what they can see in the pictures.
 They only have to write one word for each answer.
 Part 5 tests reading questions and writing one-word answers.